Nixed24/DANMIT/README.md

 # DANMIT
 Displacement and Normal Map interface tool for the Source Engine.

+Converts in-Level-editor displacement maps into bump maps for use in textures.

 TIPS:
 For painting normal maps, it is best to use the Hard-Edge setting when painting geometry.